nbatfai/SamuVocab/README.md

 ### Samu (Nahshon) has learned a vocabulary of 20 words

 Samu has learned the words of the paper 'Baby’s First 10 Words' (see Table 4 in http://waldron.stanford.edu/~babylab/pdfs/Tardifetal2008.pdf)
+This version is tagged by 'v20words'.
 The resulting can be found at https://youtu.be/KGUrMSvD4RI

-###
+### Samu (Nahshon) is learning words from Sitton's list of 1200 words

+Rebecca Sitton's word list of 1200 high frequency words is used in GameOfLife.cpp.
+This version is tagged by 'v1200words'.
+The resulting can be found at https://youtu.be/kjhJ7Q-7Ys0

 ## Previous other experiments